Farm animal welfare

 In light of this, we will focus initially on meeting our target for broiler chicken in North America and Europe, where we can have the most significant positive impact.

-By 2024, for 100% of the chicken used for Knorr and Lipton soups in the US, we will:
+By 2024, for 100% of the chicken used for Knorr and Lipton soups in North America, we will:

 a) Adopt breeds that meet the criteria of the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Broiler Breed Assessment Protocol or Global Animal Partnership (GAP), based on measurably improved welfare outcomes

 b) Reduce stocking density to a maximum of 6 lbs/sq foot and prohibit broiler cages

 c) Provide birds with enriched environments including litter, lighting and enrichment that meets GAP’s new standards (Opens in a new window)

 d) Process chickens in a manner that avoids pre-stun handling and instead uses a multi-step controlled atmosphere processing system that induces an irreversible stun